ticky/dotfiles/platform/all/man/man1/zdate.1.markdown

   specifies the format to display the time in.
 Accepts either one of the [PRESET FORMATS][], or a full format string like strftime(3), with additions as specified in the [FORMAT][] section.

 * [<var>datestamp</var>]:
-  UNIX datestamp specifying the date and time to render.
+  Unix time to render.
 If unset, the current date and time are retrieved automatically.

 ## FORMAT